Emelieh21/the-house-of-the-rising-blinds/README.md

 ![image](./assets/boxplot.png)

-I have decided just to add a time check in the script - so the trigger won't go off before 07:00 am.
-Not the ideal solution - but for now okay-ish and we can still make the script more sophistacted ones the blinds are integrated.
+I have decided it makes more sense to use a **time check** in the script that triggers the kettle and the Sonos (meaning: it goes on whenever it is 07:30 or 07:50 am - adjustable with Alexa).
+It seems more logical for this application.
+For raising the blinds however - it would still be cool to make it interact with the luminosity values.
+For now - you can find the new Python script that triggers the kettle and the Sonos at a set time in the morning in the [04-sonos-kettle-alarm.py](04-sonos-kettle-alarm.py) file.